RomanSanAntonio/Byph/README.md

 # 2. File Extension

-All B- programs must use:
+All Byph programs must use:

 ```
 .bh